ZhianMai/Multi-threading-in-Java/README.md

 When calling LOCK.wait(), the synchronized block holds LOCK, so it can release.
 If using other objects to call wait(), then it will throw IllegalMonitorStateException.

+#### 2.7 Difference between wait() and sleep()
+It seems that these two methods have the same behavior: letting the current thread give up the CPU, but there is a big difference behind it.

+- A thread can sleep everywhere during execution, while a thread can wait only in the critical section.
+- Suppose a thread is holding a lock, if it sleeps, it will hold the lock; if it waits, it will release the lock.
+- Sleep is a method in Thread class, like an util method.
+Wait is a method called by the lock object (monitor) which is occupied, and let the thread which holds the lock wait.
+Of course the object lock, and the current thread inside the critical section can be the same.

 #### 2.9 ThreadLocal :link:[link](src/johnston/thread/communications/ThreadLocalInnerCommunication.java)
 <i>ThreadLocal</i> is a convenient way to ensure data safety in multi-threading.
 It's like a hash map
 where the key is the thread task id, and the value is the variable belonging to that thread task